I love coffee, but you know what I hate?

 - Runner Up – Cuisinart Stainless Steel Thermal Coffeemaker With 12 Cup Carafe

-- Luxury Choice – BLACK+DECKER 12-Cup Thermal Coffeemaker
+- Budget Choice – BLACK+DECKER 12-Cup Thermal Coffeemaker

 - Best Insulated French Press – Mueller French Press Double Insulated 310 Stainless Steel Coffee Maker